 You might be able to create files if you would like to make multiple scenarios with a systematic rule.
 For example, if you would like to run SCE=SSP2, IAV=NOCC but to make CLP variations, use /shell/SettingFileGen.bat and /shell/src/SettingFIleGen.sh.

-Parameters (\shell\paraconf.bat)
+Parameters (./shell/settings_cout.sh )

 There are multiple parameters that configure the condition of main execution batch file.
 Full list of parameters are shown in Table 1.